vr-pan-junjun/vr-pan-junjun.github.io/content/authors/谢礼冬/_index.md

 ---
 # Display name
-title: LiDong Xie
+title: Lidong Xie 谢礼冬
 # Full Name (for SEO)
-first_name: LiDong
+first_name: Lidong
 last_name: Xie

 # Is this the primary user of the site?